mosdef-hub/mbuild/docs/getting_started/quick_start/quick_start.rst

 Molecular simulations are usually comprised of many molecules contained in a box (NPT and NVT ensembles), or boxes (GEMC and GCMC ensembles).
-The **mBuild** software allows for easy generation of the simulation box or boxes utilizing only a few lines of python code.
+The **mBuild** library allows for easy generation of the simulation box or boxes utilizing only a few lines of python code.